eronscode/bejamas-test/README.md

 ## Bejamas Frontend Test

-An assignment to create a proof of concept of an ecommerce solution.
+An assignment to create a proof of concept of an ecommerce solution - Task done by Osemudiamen Matthew Elebesunu.

 ## Libraries/Framework